zouyaoji/vue-cesium/docs/md/zh/entity/vc-graphics-rectangle.md

           this.material3 = 'https://zouyaoji.top/vue-cesium/favicon.png'
           this.outlineColor3 = `BLACK`
-          this.rotation3 = new Cesium.CallbackProperty(this.getRotationValue, false)
+          this.rotation3 = this.getRotationValue
-          this.stRotation3 = new Cesium.CallbackProperty(this.getRotationValue, false)
+          this.stRotation3 = this.getRotationValue
           this.classificationType3 = Cesium.ClassificationType.TERRAIN
         },
         getRotationValue() {